TALXIS/docs/src/en/developer-guide/applications/solution-components/form.md

 ---

 # Form
 Forms are part of presentation layer (There is one exception.
-See: **Entity** for more info).
+See: [Entity](https://docs.talxis.com/en/developer-guide/applications/solution-components/entity/) for more info).

-These components define how a single record will be displayed and which parameters will be shown.
+These components define how a record will be displayed and which parameters will be shown.

-## CONVENTIONS:
+## Conventions

-### **Code placement**
+### **Code Placement**
-Forms are stored in FormXml folder under their Entity.
-So for example path of Account entity form will be stored in this path:
+Forms are stored in FormXml folder under their entity.
+So for example Account main form will be stored in this folder:

 …\CDS\Entities\Account\FormXml\main\